xlladdins/xll/docs/Excel4MacrosA-D.md

 | 4                | Show label             |
 | 5                | Show label and percent |

-Auto\_text    is a logical value that corresponds the Automatic Checkbox in the Data Labels dialog box.
+Auto\_text&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds the Automatic Checkbox in the Data Labels dialog box.
 If TRUE, resets a chart's data labels back to their actual values.
 If FALSE, they are not reset.
 The Automatic Text checkbox appears only if the label has been selected and its value changed.

-Show\_key    is a logical value that specified whether to show the legend key next to the label.
+Show\_key&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specified whether to show the legend key next to the label.
 If TRUE, displays the legend key.
 If FALSE or omitted, does not display the legend key.

 Return to [top](#A)